lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC exchanges.
 Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties, but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
 Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
 Compromise of the HDKF input parameters (ECDH shared secret) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.

 If supported by the device, it is RECOMMENDED that at least the long-term private keys is stored in a Trusted Execution Environment (TEE) and that sensitive operations using these keys are performed inside the TEE.
 To achieve even higher security additional operation such as ephemeral key generation, all computations of shared secrets, and storage of the PRK keys can be done inside the TEE.
 Optimally, the whole EDHOC protocol can be implemented inside the TEE.
-Typically an adversary with physical access to a device can be assumed to gain access to all information outside of the TEE, but none of the information inside the TEE.4.
+Typically an adversary with physical access to a device can be assumed to gain access to all information outside of the TEE, but none of the information inside the TEE.

 Key compromise impersonation (KCI): In EDHOC authenticated with signature keys, EDHOC provides KCI protection against an attacker having access to the long term key or the ephemeral secret key.
 With static Diffie-Hellman key authentication, KCI protection would be provided against an attacker having access to the long-term Diffie-Hellman key, but not to an attacker having access to the ephemeral secret key.
 Note that the term KCI has typically been used for compromise of long-term keys, and that an attacker with access to the ephemeral secret key can only attack that specific protocol run.